tonychu805/Movie_Website/README.md

 4. Open IDLE, a prompt called Python Shell will be opened
 5. Open the file movie_site.py and click run

 ### Please download and save all the file into the same folder.
-This